Table of Contents

 DoggertQBones excels at cube so he’s sharing his secrets with you!
-Whether you’re just playing it for fun in the Arena Cube events or looking to get your as much wins as possible without losing a bunch of gold and gems, knowing what the top cards and archetypes are will be invaluable to you!
+Whether you’re just playing it for fun in the Arena Cube events, looking to compete in the Arena Open, or looking to get your as much wins as possible without losing a bunch of gold and gems, knowing what the top cards and archetypes are will be invaluable to you!

 Hello everyone!
 Today I’m going to go over one of my favorite Arena events ever: Arena Cube.
 Arena Cube is a combination of all the coolest cards ever released on Arena and bundled together for a fun, yet competitive Limited format.
 There’s a lot of people who are unfamiliar with Cube in general, but lucky for them, we have a guide on Cube drafting philosophy written some time ago that is still relevant now!
 If you want a general strategy guide to how to draft Cube, give that article a read.